minaseem/rc-toggler/README.md

 # toggler-react

 This is a react toggler.
-It can be used to build dropdowns, popover, tooltips.
+It can be used to build dropdowns, popovers, tooltips.

 ## Installation